Jyotialam/A6-Green-Earth/README.md

 ## ⚙️ Functionalities

-1) Category Loading
-Load Tree Categories dynamically on the left side.

-2) Category Click → Tree Data
-On clicking a category: load trees of that category.

-Display in a 3-column card layout.

-3) Card Contents
- Each card includes:

-        - Image

-        -  Name

-        - Short description

-        - Category

-        - Price

-        - Add to Cart button

 4) Modal on Card Click
-Clicking a tree name on a card opens a modal with full tree details.
+Clicking a (tree name) on a card opens a modal with full tree details.

 ##  🧪 Challenges